GRANDELO/ELOsystemv1/README.md

 Introduction

-Grandelo is a cutting-edge e-commerce platform designed to provide a seamless shopping experience for users.
+Bazelink is a cutting-edge e-commerce platform designed to provide a seamless shopping experience for users.
 Our platform supports a wide range of features, including product browsing, secure checkout, and order management.
 Whether you're a customer looking for the best deals or a seller wanting to reach a broader audience, Grandelo has you covered.

 Features